ggakila/AirBnB_clone/web_static/README.md

 # 0x01.
 AirBnB clone - Web static
-his project, you will learn how to manipulate HTML and CSS languages.
+This project, you will learn how to manipulate HTML and CSS languages.
 HTML is the structure of your page, it should be the first thing to write.
 CSS is the styling of your page, the design.
 I really encourage you to fix your HTML part before starting the styling.
 Indeed, without any structure, you can’t apply any design.
 Author:
 Haggai Gisore